flyteorg/flyte/flytectl/docs/source/gen/flytectl_create_execution.rst

       --admin.deviceFlowConfig.refreshTime string    grace period from the token expiry after which it would refresh the token. (default "5m0s")
       --admin.deviceFlowConfig.timeout string        amount of time the device flow should complete or else it will be cancelled. (default "10m0s")
       --admin.endpoint string                        For admin types,  specify where the uri of the service is located.
+      --admin.httpProxyURL string                    OPTIONAL: HTTP Proxy to be used for OAuth requests.
       --admin.insecure                               Use insecure connection.
       --admin.insecureSkipVerify                     InsecureSkipVerify controls whether a client verifies the server's certificate chain and host name.
 Caution : shouldn't be use for production usecases'
       --admin.maxBackoffDelay string                 Max delay for grpc backoff (default "8s")